How to Manage Pests

 Description of the Pest

 Females deposit pale greenish or pinkish, striated eggs on the upper side of the alfalfa leaves in small or large masses covered with white cottony material.
 The eggs hatch in a few days, and the tiny caterpillars begin feeding on the plant.
-Heavy feeding on the tips of plant stalks can cause flagging as terminal leaves turn white.
+Heavy feeding on the tips of plant stems can cause flagging as terminal leaves turn white.
 The smooth-skinned caterpillars become full grown in about 2 to 3 weeks and are about 1.25 inches long.
-They may be olive green to almost black in color down the middle of the back with a yellow stripe on each side of the body.
+They range from olive green to almost black in color down the middle of the back with a yellow stripe on each side of the body.

 Armyworms are common pests in the Central Valley and desert valleys from June through September.
 There are at least 5 generations per year in the low desert and four in the Central Valley.
 The final generation may overwinter as large larvae or pupae.